-Colmar in 2 Days for Seniors - Leisurely strolls through La Petite Venise
+Colmar in 2 Days - Leisurely strolls through La Petite Venise

 A calm, accessible two-day itinerary in Colmar, France (May, Spring) prioritizing short walks, frequent rests, step-free options, and comfortable dining.
 Suitable for seniors who prefer a relaxed pace, benches, and easy taxi or short tram connections.